alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/dev_ops_guide.markdown

 <h5>Tosca support in ALien 4 Cloud</h5>
 Alien 4 Cloud only supports TOSCA Simple Profile in YAML.
 Simple profile v1 is not released yet and still evolves, a release is planned by the TC for half of 2015.

 We currently have a partial support of the latest working drafts, being closer to wd03 than wd05.
-Our goal is to maintain support for the various Simple profile releases but we don't intend to support all working drafts as they are won't be used by the community.
+Our goal is to maintain support for the various Simple profile releases but we don't intend to support all working drafts as they will not be used by the community.
 {% endwarning %}